tomaskala/website/content/pages/reading.md

 the material is taught in schools.

-I felt like the higher in the model the book went, the less specific the authors were, as if they were experts on the bottom layers but not as much on the upper ones.
+I felt like the higher in the model the book went, the less specific the authors were, as if they were experts on the lower layers but not so much on the upper ones.
 This is partly due to the multitude of protocols available in the application layer.
-The book has to balance between diving deep into a few key protocols, or doing a quick pass over many, without going into details.
+The book has to balance between diving deep into a few key protocols, or doing a quick pass over many.

 One thing I did not like is that the authors often got sidetracked by describing obsolete protocols from the 70's.
 Likewise, tedious explanations of